It’s too early for this, but doesn’t mean we can’t look ahead. Order is decided by Super Bowl odds.

 27. Miami Dolphins (via San Francisco 49ers)- Noah Sewell, LB, Oregon

 Noah, the brother of Penei, is as physical of a linebacker as you’ll see.
 Despite being 250 pounds, he’s got quick feet and can rush the quarterback, as well as drop into coverage.
 Who knows if Tua is the guy at quarterback, but let’s assume he is.
-The Dolphins will love as many versatile defenders as possible.
+The Dolphins will love a the versatility he can provide.

 28. Detroit Lions (via Los Angeles Rams)- Brandon Joseph, S, Notre Dame